Puerto Rico corporate bank accounts in 2023

 Puerto Rico banking problems and solutions

-No Puerto Rico banking problem Healy Consultants Group PLC solution 1.
+No Puerto Rico banking problem Healy Consultants Group solution 1.

 A Puerto Rico corporate bank account does not look good to international banks, governments, customers and suppliers.
 Consequently, third parties may feel uncomfortable receiving or sending funds to a Puerto Rico bank account.